soracom-labs/m5stack-env3-harvest-sample/README.md

 ### Setup ArduinoIDE

-Setup Arduino to use M5Stack by following the document [setup-for-m5stack-with-arduino-ide](https://soracom.github.io/iot-recipes/setup-for-m5stack-with-arduino-ide)
+Setup Arduino to use M5Stack by following the document [setup-for-m5stack-with-arduino-ide](https://soracom.github.io/iot-recipes/setup-for-m5stack-with-arduino-ide).
+Please make sure your ArduinoIDE targets `M5Stack-Core-ESP32` as the board configuration.

 ### Setup ArduinoIDE